Prenylation: Inhibitors

 FTIs can also be used to inhibit farnesylation in parasites such as Trypanosoma brucei and malaria.
 Parasites seem to be more vulnerable to inhibition of farnesyltransferase than humans are.
 In some cases, this may be because they lack geranylgeranyltransferase I. Thus, it may be possible for the development of antiparasitic drugs to 'piggyback' on the development of FTIs for cancer research.

 In addition, FTIs have shown some promise in treating a mouse model of progeria, and in May 2007 a phase II clinical trial using the FTI lonafarnib was started for children with progeria.

 In signal transduction via G protein, palmitoylation of the α subunit, prenylation of the γ subunit, and myristoylation is involved in tethering the G protein to the inner surface of the plasma membrane so that the G protein can interact with its receptor.

-Small molecules prenylation
+Prenylation of small molecules

-Small molecules can also undergo prenylation, such as in the case of prenylflavonoids.
+Small molecules can also undergo prenylation, such as in the case of prenylflavonoids and other meroterpenoids.
 Prenylation of a vitamin B2 derivative (flavin mononucleotide) was recently described.